Visitor # 53001 since 26.FEB.2003

 The shift linkage consists of one to three fully adjustable links which will replace the same length stock link.
 The links are not pre-adjusted to length.
 You will set each link to the length of the stock link it replaces.
 This is done so that you will feel comfortable with the length adjustment procedure so that if needed, you can fine tune the individual links as needed.
 The installation procedure is listed below:

 Shown above is an A1 Selector Lever (removed from the transmission for clarity - A2/A3 installation similar) showing the OEM poly bushing (yellow) removed and the ball stud, steel bushing, washer and lock nut ready to install in its place.
 Other installation options include using the larger washers (supplied) with the steel bushing, or if removal of the poly bushing is not desired, the ball stud can also be installed in the poly bushing.
 Installation of the ball stud on the relay shaft (or short throw shift) arm is identical.
-There is no one right way, you may have parts left over, I try to include enough hardware to handle various situations.
+There is no one right way, you may have parts left over, we try to include enough hardware to handle various situations.
+And no need to remove the part from the vehicle for installation, we only did so for ease of taking a picture.

 Once installed and adjusted, the Missing LinkZ need little routine maintenance.
 Once every year or two, you might want to remove the retaining clips, pop each link off, check for any abnormal wear and apply a small amount of lithium or moly grease in the ball socket and reinstall it.